jonerickson/wordpress-plugin-template/README.md

 `npm run build`

+### Packaging The Plugin

+The plugin can be zipped using the following NPM script.

+`npm run package`

 ### Accessing Wordpress

 Nginx is configured to listen to any server name.
 You can customize a default server name by editing the `nginx/conf.d/site.conf` configuration file.